MediaArea/MediaConch_SourceCode/Documentation/Config.md

 The format of the configuration file is *JSON*.

-It should be an array of entries.

-Each entry corresponding to the option wanted.
+It should be an array of entries with each entry corresponding to the option wanted.

 #### Reconized entries